TSRogers28/ZCW-MesoLabs-QueryingPersons.SQL/README.md

 Once you have figured out the correct queries for each step, save a copy in a file called `src/main/resources/script.sql`.
 This will be how you submit this assignment.
-If at any time you need to reset the database, you can re-import the database from the .sql file.
+If at any time you need to reset the database, you can re-import the database from `src/main/resources/schema-h2.sql`.

 Add the following movies to the `movies` table using an insert statement: